sahitimarepally/Women-s-fast-fashion-sentiment-analysis/README.md

 **Features**

-- Extracted approximately 9,800 Reddit comments using the Reddit API (PRAW) and saved them in CSV format (brand, text).
+- Extracted approximately 9,800 Reddit comments using the Reddit API (PRAW).
 - Applied two sentiment analysis methods:
-    - **TextBlob**: For basic polarity and subjectivity scoring.
+    - **TextBlob**: for basic polarity and subjectivity scoring.
-    - **Google Cloud Natural Language API**: For more advanced sentiment and magnitude scoring.
+    - **Google Cloud Natural Language API**: for refined sentiment and magnitude scoring.
-- Compared results from both methods to identify discrepancies and draw insights about accuracy and tone detection.
+- Compared both methods to see which gives a clearer picture of customer opinions.
-- Visualized key findings with Matplotlib charts.
+- Visualised clear, easy-to-read charts with Matplotlib.